marceloboeira/certifications/data-analytics-specialty/topics/1_collection/02_kinesis.md

 Collect and process large streams of data records in real-time

 * Persists data from 24 hours up to 7 days
-* Replicates your data synchronously accross 3 AZs in 1 region
+* Replicates your data synchronously across 3 AZs in 1 region
 * Not suitable for long-term protracted

 ### Workflow